 Cosmic Scatterings of Abstraction: Four Artists Take Stock of Abstraction in the 21st Century

-Atticus Adams is a sculptor whose work embodies the transformative power of art to create beauty, meaning, and emotional impact from industrial materials.
-Using mostly aluminum mesh—generally found in screen doors/windows and filters—he creates abstract pieces and installations, which sometimes resemble flowers, clouds, and other natural phenomena.
+Atticus Adams' sculptures embody the transformative power of art, illustrating the creation of beauty, meaning, and emotional impact from industrial materials.
+Using mostly aluminum mesh—generally found in screen doors/windows and filters—he creates abstract sculptural artworks and installations, which sometimes resemble flowers, clouds, and other natural phenomena.

 “Metal mesh is a beautiful, flexible material that allows you to explore shadow and transparency in endless ways,” he says.
-“The material lends itself to these biomorphic shapes, which aren’t necessarily intentional.
-The sculptures seem fragile but are actually quite resilient—like nature itself.” he says.
+“The material lends itself to these biomorphic shapes, which aren’t necessarily intentional . . .
+The sculptures seem fragile but are actually quite resilient—like nature itself.”

 Atticus grew up in West Virginia, steeped in traditional folk art.
 Several members of his family were self-taught artists, deeply involved in such crafts as wood carving and quilting.
 His formal art training includes stints at Yale, Rhode Island School of Design, and Harvard’s School of Architecture.